conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 for the Python programming language.

-In this section you are going to use conda skeleton to generate a conda recipe, which informs conda build about where the source files are located and how to build and install the package.
+In this section you are going to use conda skeleton to generate a conda recipe, which informs conda-build about where the source files are located and how to build and install the package.

 You'll be working with a package named Click_ that is hosted on PyPI.